RaffertyKing/RaffertyKing/README.md

 - 👋 Hello, My name is RaffertyKing
-- 👀 I’m interested in Coding with JavaScript with Back end and Front end Developing
+- 👀 I’m interested in Coding with Python using CSS and HTML
 - 👀 I’m also a Youtuber which you can check on my socals!
-- 🌱 I’m currently using a ChromeBook.
-Not a PC Sadly.
+- 🌱 I’m currently using a powerful laptop!!